Disruptor (video game): Plot

 Jack Curtis and Troy Alexander, new recruits of the LightStormer Corps, receive psionic implants upon completing their training missions.
 Through his training performance, Jack has placed comparably to his elder brother and commanding officer Blake Curtis – and their late father, a revered LightStormer who was a personal friend of United Nations President Krieger.
 Blake gets an emergency call: a crew of Cryo-Pirates have commandeered a space station in Jupiter's orbit.
 At Blake's orders, Jack goes to the station and activates the self-destruct sequence.
 A mysterious girl named Eve monitors Jack in action.

-President Krieger has taken notice of Jack and ordered an endorphine boost for him.
+President Krieger has taken notice of Jack and ordered an endorphin boost for him.
 They talk briefly with Troy, who is being sent on a "special assignment" by President Krieger.
 Another emergency call comes in, this time from Triton, one of Neptune's moons, where a colony of scientists was established ten years ago to terraform the moon.
 The colony has been overrun by hostile aliens, so Jack is dispatched to eradicate them.
 Returning from Triton, Jack learns that Troy has been killed in action on Mars while attempting to locate a mysterious psionic orb.
 Blake hopes Jack will succeed where Troy failed.
 Jack comes through, despite having little more than his psionics to fight with.

 Jack is unhappy that he is not allowed some R&R to clear his head given the orb's vast enhancement of his psionic abilities.
 Blake reminds him that President Krieger has final say on all such decisions.
 Jack is sent to Antarctica to wipe out the test subjects recovered from the Triton incident that got loose and stole a batch of Cyclone weapons.
 Jack's objective is to retrieve their genetic databank.
 After this, Jack is sent to Jupiter's moon Io, retaking the colony from Jovian gangsters who commandeered a sulfate mine and production plant.
 President Krieger personally congratulates Jack upon his triumphant return.
 He then dispatches Jack to New Atlantis, to join Blake for some R&R. Blake calls in from New Atlantis.
 The colony has been overrun with hostile mechs and a reactor coolant leak is about to destroy the whole place.